WHATS HOT

 5. Surgery is an option for severe cases of diastasis recti.

-Surgery is not typically recommended for diastasis recti, as the condition can often be corrected through , , and physical therapy.
+Surgery is not typically recommended for diastasis recti, as the condition can often be corrected through diet, exercise, and physical therapy.
 However, in severe cases where the abdominal muscles have been significantly stretched and weakened, surgery may be necessary to repair the damage.
 During surgery, the abdomen is opened and the damaged muscles are repaired and tightened.
-The is then re-attached to the newly repaired muscles.
+The skin is then re-attached to the newly repaired muscles.
 In some cases, a small piece of mesh may be used to help the repair.
-Recovery from surgery usually takes 4-6 weeks, and patients may need to a compression garment to help support the healing process.
-While surgery can be effective in correcting diastasis recti, it is not without risks.
-Complications from surgery can include infection, bleeding, and clots.
+Recovery from surgery usually takes 4-6 weeks, and patients may need to wear a compression garment to help support the healing process.
+While surgery can be effective in correcting diastasis recti, it is not without .
+Complications from surgery can include infection, , and clots.
 There is also a risk of re-opening of the incision.
 For these reasons, surgery is typically only recommended for severe cases of diastasis recti.

 6. Prevention of diastasis recti includes avoiding activities that place strain on the abdominal muscles, such as sit-ups, and performing exercises that strengthen the core muscles.